ianlow27/starter-files/README.md

 README
 ======

-This is a simple utility run after the Composer init command, that creates the essential starter files for a project, namely, the Class.php, README.md, LICENSE.md, CONTRIBUTING.md and CHANGELOG.md.
+This is a simple utility run after the Composer init command, that creates the essential starter files for a project, namely, the ./src/Class.php, ./README.md, ./LICENSE.md (MIT), ./CONTRIBUTING.md, ./CHANGELOG.md, ./.gitignore, ./src/test.php and ./src/servephp.sh.

 ## Compatibility